learn-co-curriculum/react-ts-import-export/README.md

 ## Conclusion

-The `import` and `export` keywords help keep our code modular, and use variables across different files.
+The `import` and `export` keywords help keep our code modular, and allow us to use variables across different files.
 In addition to being able to `import` and `export` default functions, we can rename and alias `import`s.
-We can also reference external packages, like `react`, that installed in our project.
+We can also reference external packages, like `react`, that are installed in our project.

 > **Note**: The `import` and `export` keywords are relatively new features of
 > the JavaScript language, having gained full support in major browsers in 2018